usrprl3alcp-3epl/booking-app/README.md

    Alternatively database schema can be created by hibernate automatically, take a look at **spring.jpa.hibernate.ddl-auto** property.
 Can be useful for development.

-## Deployment instructions

-The app no require any additional application server for deployment.
-There is embedded Tomcat servlet container, instead of deploying to an external instance.

-By default app looks for `bookingdb` mysql database at `localhost:3306` with credentials `bookinguser/bookingpass`.
-By the way, this can be configured in `application.properties`.

 ## How to run

 Build jar: